J1149/j1149.github.io/developers/pai_core_apis/quick_reference.md

 * PrioritiseTransaction: adds virtual priority or fee to a transaction, allowing it to be accepted into blocks mined by this node (or miners which use this node) with a lower priority or fee.
 (It can also remove virtual priority or fee, requiring the transaction have a higher priority or fee to be accepted into a locally-mined block.)

-* SubmitBlock: accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
+* SubmitBlock: accepts a block, verifies it is a valid addition to the PAI, and broadcasts it to the network.
 Extra parameters are ignored by PAI Core but may be used by mining pools or other programs.

 `Network RPCs`